philippminder/tools-for-autodarts/README.md

   - `busted`: When a player busts
   - `double`, `triple`: Generic announcements for dart types
   - `outside`: When a dart lands outside the scoring area
+  - `next_player`: Plays when switching to the next player (fallback if no player name sound is found)
+  - `bot`: Plays instead of player name when the player is a CPU/bot player
   - `playername`: Player name sounds play automatically when it's their turn.
-Example: If your name is `creazy.eth` on Autodarts, simply use `creazy.eth`
+Example: If your name is `creazy.eth` on Autodarts, simply use `creazy.eth` (supports spaces or `_` like `player_name` or `player name`)
 - **Cricket-Specific**:
   - `cricket_hit`: When a player hits a Cricket target (15-20 and Bull)
   - `cricket_miss`: When a player hits a non-Cricket target (Miss-14)